Continually Updated Clinical Reference

 • Uremic sensory neuropathy

-Therapeutic options, which are inconsistently helpful, include emollients to alleviate xerosis, augmentation of dialysis efficacy, normalization of serum calcium and phosphate levels, and parathyroidectomy.
-For some, sedating antihistamines and sauna therapy may provide temporary relief.
-Nonsedating antihistamines and topical steroids usually are not helpful.
 Ultraviolet (UV) B phototherapy probably is the most effective therapeutic choice and may have prolonged benefit.
 Options such as cholestyramine and activated charcoal may decrease absorption of essential nutrients, perhaps making them more detrimental than beneficial.
-Most recently, although conflicting data exist, some clinical studies have suggested that opiate-receptor antagonists, such as naloxone and naltrexone, may ameliorate pruritus in some dialysis patients.
+Although conflicting data exist, some clinical studies have suggested that opiate-receptor antagonists, such as naloxone and naltrexone, may ameliorate pruritus in some dialysis patients.

 Pigmentary alteration

 Pigmentary alteration occurs in 25-70% of the dialysis population and increases over time.
 A multitude of uremia-related changes are responsible for the pigmentary alterations.
 Before the widespread use of erythropoietin, pallor was common and was attributed to the significant anemia.
 A brown–to–slate-gray discoloration may occur as a result of hemosiderin deposition in association with iron overload from excessive transfusions.
-Over time, many patients develop a yellowish hue, which has been attributed to retained urochromes and carotene, which subsequently are deposited in the epidermis and subcutaneous tissues.
+Over time, many patients develop a yellowish hue, which has been attributed to retained urochromes and carotene, which are subsequently deposited in the epidermis and subcutaneous tissues.
 A brownish hyperpigmentation is common, mostly in a sun-exposed distribution.
 This hyperpigmentation results from an increase in melanin production because of an increase in poorly dialyzable beta-melanocyte stimulating hormone.

 Half-and-half nails